Priya-raja/FrontEndDev/log.md

  ### November 29: R1Day29 Completed the responsive navbar challenge
  Learning: Learned how to display the mobile and desktop navbars and made responsive.

+ ### November 30: R1Day30 flexbox challenges like stair css and flashing card
+ Learning: learned about align-self in flexbox to design stair css.